techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/autumn/index.md

 **Theme:** *“From inputs to outputs: making systems that sense and respond.”*

-This term, pupils in Tech Tinker Club will explore how microcontrollers (tiny computers that power gadgets, robots and everyday devices) can be programmed to **sense the world and control outputs**.
+This term, participants in Tech Tinker Club will explore how microcontrollers (tiny computers that power gadgets, robots and everyday devices) can be programmed to **sense the world and control outputs**.
 Using the BBC micro:bit, motors, buzzers, servos and built-in sensors, children will design fun mini-projects that blend **computing concepts** with real-world making.

 ---